Generic Name: zonisamide (Oral route)

-- Adults and teenagers 16 years of age and older—At first, 100 milligrams (mg) once a day.
+- Adults and children 16 years and older—At first, 100 milligrams (mg) once a day.
 Your doctor may adjust your dose as needed.
 However, the dose is usually not more than 400 mg per day.

-- Children and teenagers younger than 16 years of age—Use and dose must be determined by the doctor.
+- Children younger than 16 years—Use and dose must be determined by the doctor.